fluid-project/infusion/README.txt

 Uploader:
   For information related to known issues related to Flash 10 compatibility, see http://wiki.fluidproject.org/x/0QFS
-    FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2 FLUID-1983 Uploader not working with flash 9: using IE
+    FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3 FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2 FLUID-1983 Uploader not working with flash 9: using IE